Cuba marks end of an era as Castro hands over to Diaz-Canel - Journal du Cameroun

 But, steps towards a normalization of ties have been severely curtailed since Donald Trump arrived in the White House last year.

-Diaz-Canel will also inherit a youthful population hungry for change on the Caribbean island — one of the world’s last outposts of Communism since the collapse of the Soviet Union.

-Cuba watchers and domestic analysts say he will favor continuity over change in the early days of his presidency, however.
+But Cuba watchers and domestic analysts say he will favor continuity over change in the early days of his presidency — and could hit some stumbling blocks along the way.

+“He comes from the system, but it is the rigidity of the system which is the biggest obstacle to pushing forward with the necessary political and economic changes,” said Michael Shifter, head of Inter-American Dialogue, a Washington-based think tank.

+“It will be a test of his political ability,” he added.
+“And he could encounter resistance.”